Shrewsbury Township, New Jersey: Local government

 Shrewsbury Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of the three-member Township Committee, whose members are elected directly by the voters in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

-As of 2025, members of the Shrewsbury Township Committee are Mayor Lester J. Jennings (D, term on committee ends December 31, 2023; term as mayor ends 2022); Deputy Mayor Lynda Lettice (D, term on committee ends 2024; term as deputy mayor ends 2022) and Glenwood J. Puhak (D, term ends 2022).
+As of 2025, members of the Shrewsbury Township Committee are Mayor Lester J. Jennings (D, term on committee ends December 31, 2026; term as mayor ends 2025); Deputy Mayor Lynda Lettice (D, term on committee ends 2027; term as deputy mayor ends 2025) and Glenwood J. Puhak (D, 2025).

 With Maryellen McNama-Bailly taking office in January 2015, control of the council shifted to the Republican Party.
 Control of the Township Committee shifted back to the Democratic Party on January 1, 2017, with the election of Glen Puhak in the November 2016 General Election.
 With Lester J. Jennings defeating incumbent Republican Maryellen McNama-Bailly in the 2017 General Election, Democrats had full control of the council.

 In 2018, the township had an average property tax bill of $4,169, the lowest in the county, compared to an average bill of $9,227 in Monmouth County and $8,767 statewide.